hittanamo/starlify-tibco-mashery-connector/README.md

 ```

 ## Start
-First clone the project using below link
+First copy the project using the link below:
      https://github.com/entiros/starlify-tibco-mashery-connector.git

 Go to cleaned location and run below command to start the process